Finding a Top Financial Advisor Firm in Cherry Hill, New Jersey

 Pine Valley Investments

-At the top of the list, Pine Valley Investments manages $424 million in assets on a discretionary basis.
-Its team includes seven advisors, many of whom cut their teeth at Merrill Lynch.
-Some advisors may also wear hats as brokers or insurance agents.
+At the top of the list is Pine Valley Investments.
+Its team includes many advisors who cut their teeth at Merrill Lynch.
+Some advisors may also be brokers or insurance agents, making the firm fee-based.
+Any potential conflicts of interest that originate from these roles are mitigated by the firm's fiduciary duty, though.

-About two-thirds of Pine Valley’s client base are high-net-worth individuals (with the other third being individuals who do not have a high net worth).
-The practice also serves pension and profit- sharing plans, charitable organizations, corporations and other business entities.
+Pine Valley’s client base consists of both high-net-worth individuals and individuals who do not have a high net worth.
+The practice also serves pension and profit-sharing plans.
 The minimum ranges from $250,000 for individual advisory services to $5 million for comprehensive family office services, though Pine Valley may waive or lower minimums at its discretion.

 Pine Valley Investments Background

 Harry Morad and Joseph Duncan founded the firm in 2014 after working together at Philadelphia Investment Partners.
-They own the majority of the firm, though they’re joined by two other partners, one of whom used to play for Houston Astros.
+Morad owns the firm.

 Pine Valley’s main business is providing discretionary investment advisory services, which may include recommending a third-party advisor.
 It can also assist with trust and estate planning, insurance products and investment banking (if, say, you want to sell your business).
 Additionally, it does pension consulting and may act as a sub-advisor to unaffiliated third-party advisors.